2shady4u/godot-sqlite/README.md

 - The connection has to be opened in read-only mode by setting the `read_only` variable to True.

 You can also open databases in read-only mode that are not packaged, albeit under some restrictions such as the fact that the database files have to copied manually to `user://`-folder on mobile platforms (Android & iOS) and for web builds.

-One important additional constraint for read-only databases is that Godot's implementation of file handling does not allow files to opened in a shareable manner.
-Basically this means that opening a database connection fails whenever other programs have a read lock on the database file e.g. having the file open in [SQLiteStudio](https://sqlitestudio.pl/) for editing purposes.
-However, multiple simultaneous read-only database connections are allowed.

 ***NOTE**: The contents of your PCK file can be verified by using externally available tools as found [here](https://github.com/hhyyrylainen/GodotPckTool).*